In-patient luxury rehab center in Thailand

 Delusion is not the same as a hallucination.
 The latter is a false sensory experience whereas delusion is a false belief.

 The physical effects of delusions are the same as those of hallucinations such as lack of self-care and proper hygiene and weight gain.
 Behavioral effects range from social withdrawal to accusatory and argumentative behaviors, being frustrated and overwhelmed, and making bizarre choices and decisions.
-This can lead to problems at work or school due to low productivity and difficulty functioning with colleagues or coworkers.
+This leads to problems at work or school due to low productivity and difficulty functioning with colleagues or coworkers.

 3. Disorganized speech